thomas-bouvier/portfolio/content/about.md

 title: "About me"
 ---

-Hello 👋, I'm Thomas Bouvier, a french data engineer.
-I'm living in Rennes.
+I'm Thomas Bouvier, a data engineer living in Rennes, France.

 You've found my blog, where I share my technical experiences designing and developing software.
 I am also interested in the ethics of algorithms, climate issues, rationality and collective intelligence.

-Currently, I am a PhD student at [Inria](https://www.inria.fr/en), working on improving the performance of distributed deep learning workloads.
+Currently, I am a PhD candidate at [Inria](https://www.inria.fr/en), working on improving the performance of distributed deep learning workloads.

 To know more about me: